beachfront/beachfront-reach-sdk-ios/README.md

 ## Installing the SDK
 1. [Get embeded id](http://www.beachfrontreach.com/) if you don't already have one.
-2. Download the SDKs and copy the .embeddedframework folders into the your iOS Project.
+2. Download the SDKs and drag-drop the BFReachSDK.embeddedframework and BFIOSDK.embeddedframework into your Xcode project folder.
+3. In the "Build Phases" section of your project target, navigate to "Copy Bundle Resources" and make sure 'BFReachSDK.bundle' and 'BFIOSDK.bundle' is listed.
+If not, find it under the Resources folder and drag it in.
+4. In the "Build Phases" section of your project target, navigate to "Link Binary with Libraries" and add the BFReachSDK.framework and BFIOSDK.framework to the list (if not already there).
-3. Add the following frameworks one by one by clicking on the + button in the "Link Binary With Libraries" panel:
+5. Check following frameworks in the "Link Binary With Libraries" panel:
-	- **BFReachSDK.embeddedframework**
+	- **BFReachSDK.framework**
-	- **BFIOSDK.embeddedframework**
+	- **BFIOSDK.framework**
 	- MediaPlayer.framework
 	- CoreGraphics.framework
 	- UIKit.framework